charmie-dev/charmie-archive/README.md

 2. Next, we'll need to make sure that your PostgreSQL database matches the prisma schema.
 To do this, run `bun db:push`.
    Should any errors occur, please ensure that your database is set up correctly.

 3. Once your database is set up, we need to build the project.
-To do this, run `bun build`.
+To do this, run `bun run build`.
    This will compile the TypeScript code into JavaScript.

 4. Finally, we need to start the bot (aka run the compiled code).
 To do this, run `bun start` or `bun start:pm2` if you're using PM2.